 Meta is investing big in Facebook Reels, the social media company’s TikTok-like short-form video feature.
 Eligible content creators can now embed ads in their Reels or take on monetized challenges to earn money, and viewers have the new option to tip their favorite artists on the app.

-Reels are short videos up to 60 seconds in length that users can enhance with special effects and music.
+Reels are short-form videos that users can enhance with special effects and music.
 Reels are similar to TikTok posts in both form (short-form videos) and content (trendy, amusing, and driven by sound bites).

 According to Meta, the Reel is the “fastest-growing content format” on Facebook; generally, users spend half their time on Facebook and Instagram watching videos.
 Facebook Reels recently expanded to more than 150 countries.